saved-j/Daydream-Enabler/README.md

 January 2018 I've bought me a new toy, made by Sony, with the 4K-IPS-display.
 I didn't yet know that it's the best available solution on the market for the VR-goggles.
 Then, I've unlocked my bootloader, and rooted the device.

-I've tried most of the available Magisk modules on my Xperia XZ Premium, but none led to success.
+I've tried everything on my Xperia XZ Premium, but nothing led to the FULL success.
+Some Magisk modules only let Daydream open.
+Some patches let some apps work.
+Some patches only let the VR apps work in 2D only.
 Some even bootlooped my Xperia.
-Then I took them all apart, spent some time on a little research, and voila, it's working for me.
+Then I took apart all of the works I've collected by then, spent some time on a little research, and voila, it's working for me.

 This module will enable the necessary build.prop strings, as well as android.software.vr.mode and android.hardware.vr.high_performance features for any Xperia, since they have some extra strings in build.prop that, as I assume, other phones don't.
 It may or **may not** work your Android device.